Colin-Fredericks/hx_util/README.md

 Currently Working On...
 -----------

-Nothing at the moment.
+A script that creates a spreadsheet showing which SRT file is for which video.

-How to Implement HXJS in your course
+How to Implement HXPY in your course
 -----------

 Put `python_lib.zip` in your Files & Uploads.
 Leave it zipped.
 Do *not* unzip it first.